codahale/lockstitch/design.md

 the protocol's state and assumed to be unique, the nonce can be used to encode intent without risk of key/nonce pair re-use.

-Finally, the use of AEGIS128L provides a performance benefit due to the use of hardware AES instructions.
-On x86-64 or Apple Silicon processors, AEGIS128L will top 10 GB/s of output, more than 10x faster than BLAKE3's XOF output.
+Finally, the use of AEGIS128L provides a huge performance benefit over BLAKE3's XOF.
+A hash function will always require more rounds than a PRF at an equivalent safety margin as its job is much harder: a hash function begins with a public state, takes a potentially large amount of adversarial data as input, and produces a digest which ideally reveals no information about said data; in contrast, a PRF begins with a high-entropy secret state, takes a fixed sequence as input, and produces an output stream which ideally is indistinguishable from random.
+As a result, AEGIS128L is an order of magnitude faster than BLAKE3's XOF.

 ## Operations